Handy Pan: Here's What Happened After Shark Tank

 Chaudry and Conway have largely remained out of the public eye since they went swimming with the sharks; however, after the episode aired in May 2022, the company reportedly sold out of its inventory.
 It's unclear whether or not the deal with Greiner actually went through.

 Initially selling for $29.99 at the time of the episode's taping, the nifty button-activated strainer pan now goes for $49.99 on the company website, BuyHandyPan.com.
 (However, it's important to note that there's a holiday special still up for $50 off an order of 10 or more pans, so it's safe to say the website hasn't been updated in a while.)
-But perhaps the biggest news for the company was that its 10-inch, 2-in-1 pan was listed on Amazon, where it boasted a solid 4.3 rating.
-As of this writing though, no Handy Pan listings can be found on the site.
+But perhaps the biggest news for the company was that its 10-inch, 2-in-1 pan has been intermittently listed on Amazon, where it earned a solid rating.

 Is Handy Pan still in business?

 Since its television debut on Season 13 of "Shark Tank," it looks like sales of the multiuse gadgets are still sizzling.
-The non-stick pans were listed on Amazon on February 14, 2023, so, business certainly appeared to be on the up and up for the startup.
-However, it's unclear as to whether or not the founders actually took the sharks' advice about launching on Jeff Bezos' leading online marketplace since the pans that were listed appeared to be sold by a third-party seller that goes by the name of SATGoldman.
+The non-stick pans are listed on Amazon, so, business certainly appeared to be on the up and up for the startup.
+However, it's unclear as to whether or not the founders actually took the sharks' advice about launching on Jeff Bezos' leading online marketplace since the pans appear to be sold by a third-party seller.
 (Perhaps the seller took advantage of the company's $50 off 10 or more sale.)

 It also doesn't appear as if the business owners increased ad spending because Handy Pan doesn't seem to have much of a social media presence either.
 The brand last tweeted in June 2018, and its last Facebook post dates back to December 2022.